Azhrak/spicy-tales/docs/MIGRATIONS.md

 # Database Migrations Guide

-This guide explains how to manage database migrations for Spicy Tales, with specific instructions for production deployment on Vercel + Neon.
+This guide explains how to manage database migrations for Choose the Heat, with specific instructions for production deployment on Vercel + Neon.

 ## Overview

-Spicy Tales uses [Kysely](https://kysely.dev/) for type-safe database queries and migrations.
+Choose the Heat uses [Kysely](https://kysely.dev/) for type-safe database queries and migrations.
 Migrations are TypeScript files that define schema changes.

 ## Migration Files